glic3rinu/passlib/docs/lib/passlib.hash.scram.rst

     >>> scram.verify("secret", hash)
     False

-See :ref:`password hash usage <password-hash-examples>` for more examples for more examples of how to use the common hash interface.
+See the generic :ref:`PasswordHash usage examples <password-hash-examples>` for more details on how to use the common hash interface.
 Additionally, this class provides a number of useful methods for SCRAM-specific actions:

 * You can override the default list of digests, and/or the number of iterations::